emre-vurgun/Dsa210/README.md

-# ANALYZING EV SALES IN US
+# ANLAYSIS OF EV SALES IN US

 ## Data Sources
 This project integrates multiple heterogeneous datasets covering **2010–2026**, aligned temporally into a monthly format: